prisonerjohn/seeing-machines/content/en/docs/class-0/getting-started/index.md

 ### Windows

-You will use [Visual Studio](https://visualstudio.microsoft.com/) on Windows.
+We will use [Visual Studio](https://visualstudio.microsoft.com/) on Windows.

 1. Download Visual Studio Community 2022 from the [official site](https://visualstudio.microsoft.com/).
 1. Open the Visual Studio Installer and select the `Desktop environment with C++` workload.